ctrlo/GADS/changelist.md

 - Fix for typeahead issues
   - Increased efficiency of typeahead response times
   - Fixed bug causing locking issues with PSQL
+  - Fix for searching for people where results were not displaying correctly

 -------